 Answer by Rabbi Chaim Hillel Raskin – Rov in Kfar Chabad Beis, Israel:

-Published by The Weekly Farbrengen, a newsletter by Markaz Anash.
+Published in the Weekly Farbrengen, a publication of Merkaz Anash.
 See Sources